hpcleuven/VscDocumentation/source/software/singularity.rst

    singularity exec grace.sif gracebat –data data.dat \
                                        -batch plot.bat

-Ensure that the image has access to all the required directories by providing additional bindings if necessary.
+Ensure that the container has access to all the required directories by providing additional bindings if necessary.